chFleschutz/inverse-kinematics-algorithms/README.md

 3. Generate the project files or open the folder directly in your IDE (if it supports CMake)

-4. Build the project and run the `IKExample`
+4. Build the project and run the `IKExample` for a small demo

 ### Using the library